Biblical Counseling Ministry

 Welcome to the wonderful and exciting ministry of biblical counseling.
 Through it people’s lives are changed, families restored and Christ’s church strengthened.

-Biblical counseling is “intensified, personalized discipleship in the Word of God.”
+Biblical counseling is “specified and targeted discipleship in the Word of God.”
 We begin with the infallible and inerrant Word of God.
 Building on this foundation we develop our understanding of who man is, the nature and definitions of his problems, methods used and the goals set in and for the counseling.

-You can reach our biblical counseling ministry by calling Dr. Craig R. Rowe at
+You can reach our biblical counseling ministry by calling Rev. Henry Beaulieu at 912-489-8186.

 Our Pastor of Counseling Ministries

-Dr. Craig R. Rowe is an ordained minister in the Presbyterian Church in America.
-He and his wife Sue have four grown children.
-He graduated from Westminster Theological Seminary Philadelphia, PA, in 1973 with a Masters of Divinity, and in 1996 he received the Doctorate of Ministry in Counseling.
-He brings 26 years of pastoral experience and five years of full-time counseling and teaching experience to this ministry.
-Dr. Rowe is a Fellow with the National Association of Nouthetic Counselors, and he regularly teaches at their annual conference.
-He is an associate pastor at Trinity Presbyterian Church.
+Rev. Henry Beaulieu is an ordained minister in the Presbyterian Church in America.
+He and his wife Gretchen have four children.
+He graduated from Reformed Theological Seminary, Jackson, MS in 1995 with a Masters of Divinity.
+In 1999, he received his certification as a Nouthetic Counselor and is currently certified with the Association of Certified Biblical Counselors.
+Henry brings 19 years of pastoral and counseling experience to this ministry.
+Rev. Beaulieu is also the Senior Army Chaplain (Colonel) for the Alabama Army National Guard and has extensive counseling experience with members of the armed services.
+He is an assistant pastor at Trinity Presbyterian Church.

 The goal of Trinity Presbyterian Church‘s counseling ministry is four fold: